gkthiruvathukal/task-pp-scala/README.md

 * Decouple computation logic from communication patterns
 * Explore structured messaging options to `upickle` using higher-level APIs (e.g. Akka, FS2, or ZIO) - *unlikely but here for completeness*
 * Add CLI and remove all hard-coded aspects (e.g. port 5555).
+* Explore whether we can use UDP instead of TCP.
+On clusters, one can reasonably assume reliable message delivery using UDP, especially in point-to-point communication, especially for short messaging.

 The larger goal is to **reintroduce high-level, type-safe functional programming into the HPC toolbox**, bridging the gap between expressive software engineering and scalable scientific computing.